List of Friday the 13th characters: Jake Patterson

 Jake Patterson is a shy awkward teenager who often stutters when nervous or anxious, he is attracted to fellow Pinehurst resident Robin.
 Jake is upset when Robin spurns his sexual advances, humiliated he storms upstairs to talk to Violet who is too busy dancing.
 Jake leaves Violet's room and sees a meat cleaver raised in the air, he tries to scream but stutters as the meat cleaver slams into his face.

-Jake's body is discovered by Robin when she gets into bed, but before she can react, she also dies.
+Jake's body is discovered by Robin when she gets into bed, but before she can react, she is killed by a machete through her back.